Longitudinal Spin Transfer to $\Lambda$ Hyperons in Semi-Inclusive Deep Inelastic Scattering with CLAS12: Methods

 To extract the spin transfer coefficient $D^{\Lambda}_{LL'}$, one may use the na{\"i}ve method of simply fitting the acceptance-corrected $\cos{\theta_{pL'}}$ distribution to a linear function and using the fitted slope to compute $D^{\Lambda}_{LL'}$.
 However, this method we found to systematically undershoot injected asymmetries, and hence, for our analysis we used a slightly more sophisticated method that we refer to as the Helicity Balance (HB) method.
 A detailed derivation of this method may be found in Ref.~\cite{Schnell_1999}.
 It is based on the method of maximum likelihood and relies on the assumption that the luminosity averaged beam polarization $\overline{\lambda_{\ell}}$ is consistent with zero.
 This allows the acceptance function to cancel out in the derivation since it couples to $\overline{\lambda_{\ell}}$ for computing quantities that are linearly dependent on $\lambda_{\ell}$.
 Following this method, one may calculate the spin transfer coefficient with a simple numerical formula

 where $\overline{\lambda_{\ell}^2}$ is the luminosity-averaged squared beam polarization, which was $(89.22\pm2.51)\%$ for our dataset.
 The sums run over the events in a given kinematic bin.

 Of course, this method has its limitations.
 We observed this by injecting an artificial asymmetry in MC simulation to see the difference between the true, injected value and the extracted value of the asymmetry.
 We applied a correction in each kinematic bin from the fractional difference of the extracted to the injected asymmetry in MC scaled to the asymmetry extracted in data.
+The corrections are computed as follows.
+We first take the difference between reconstructed and injected asymmetry $\Delta A_{MC} = A_{Rec}-A_{Inj}$ in MC for each data point.
+We then scale this difference to the measured asymmetry to obtain the correction $\Delta A_{Data}=\Delta A_{MC} \cdot \frac{A_{Data}}{A_{MC}^{Inj}}$.
+The corrected value is then $A_{Data}^{Cor}=A_{Data}-\Delta A_{Data}$.
+The underlying assumption, which generally holds true for asymmetries, is that the extracted asymmetry should scale proportionally to the true asymmetry.
+The asymmetry we injected was $0.1$ for these corrections since this was on par with the average asymmetry.
 The average value of the corrections was $+23\%$ for $\cos{\theta_{LL'}}$ along $P_{\Lambda}$ and $+25\%$ for $\cos{\theta_{LL'}}$ along $P_{\gamma^{*}}$.
 The corrections have a non-trivial kinematic dependence which is why we apply them independently in each bin.